ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 "Think about it," Cain continued.
 "Mother and Father both have told you stories about the world that they originally lied to you about.
 They hid the story of how I killed your brother from you until you were much older.
-They also hid the story of the Garden of Eden from you, and even though that one is false, they had you believe something else before they told you that.
+They also hid the story of the Garden of Eden from you.
 Mother and Father have always lied to you about various stories, why would it be so strange that they have more lies that they have yet to reveal to you?"

 Seth thought about it for a moment, and eventually conceded that Cain was making quite a good point.
 After all, his parents had every reason to lie to